sinatayebati/talking-duck/README.md

 # Get Started
-To build Talking Duck, you could build from docker or setup a conda environment.
+To build Talking Duck locally, you could build from docker or setup a conda environment.

 ## Docker Setup